NastiaCu/PAD_LABS/README.md

 #### Containerization:
 Usage of Docker.
 #### Orchestration:
-Kubernetes to manage deployment, scale services based on traffic, and ensure high availability.
+Docker Compose to manage deployment, scale services based on traffic, and ensure high availability.
-#### Scaling Strategy:
-The discussion service can scale horizontally based on the number of active users and chats.
-Other services can scale independently based on their load.